Quick start guide

 The certification video should demonstrate your integration end-to-end and include the following:

-1. OAuth installation flow from Bob (including consent screen and redirect to your application)
+• Install from Bob Marketplace: OAuth flow starting from Bob (including consent screen and redirect to your application)

 2. Initial data sync (e.g., pulling employee data from Bob)